|LW.12682 / LW.12683

 Through a combination of a seminar and a practicum, the Guarini Global Legal Practice in Digital Society Externship offers students an opportunity to develop a set of skills required to address complex global problems and prepare them for challenges and opportunities that technology innovation holds for laws and legal practice.
 The externship may be of particular interest to students whose interests intersect the fields of law, technology and transnational legal practice, whether in pursuit of private practice or public interest careers, students who aspire to a non-traditional career path (particularly in law and development, humanitarian and human rights fields) that requires knowledge of emerging technologies in addition to grounding in legal training, students interested in working at international organizations, and students who are interested in legal innovation and legal tech entrepreneurial ventures.

-• Helping incorporate global data law or policy insights into the working tools of international organizations, including drafting model data-sharing agreements for public-private ventures
+• Helping incorporate global data law or policy insights into the working tools of international organizations, including drafting model data-sharing agreements for public-private ventures and helping formulate data governance policies

 • Providing guidance to international organizations on legal and governance implications of a selected initiatives employing technology-for-development